Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work within two to three weeks.
 Light walking starts in hospital.
-Driving may resume at two to three weeks once neck movement is comfortable.
-Heavy lifting and strenuous exercise should wait four weeks.
+Driving may resume once your neck is comfortable and you can turn to check blind spots, which can take around four to six weeks.5 Heavy lifting and strenuous exercise should wait four weeks.
 Long-term cardiovascular exercise is actively encouraged.

 When Will You See Final Results?